raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 within which the client MUST NOT establish a new session to the current server.

 The RECOMMENDED value is 10 seconds.

+In the case of a client request that returns a nonzero RCODE value, the server MAY append a Terminate TLV (0) to the response, indicating the time interval during which the client SHOULD NOT attempt this operation again.

+When appended to a DNS response message for some client request, the Terminate TLV (0) is considered a modifier TLV.

+When sent in a DNS request message, the Terminate Session TLV (0) is considered an operation TLV.
+The RCODE MUST indicate the reason for the termination.
+RCODE NOERROR indicates a routine shutdown.
+RCODE SERVFAIL indicates that the server is overloaded due to resource exhaustion.
+RCODE REFUSED indicates that the server has been reconfigured and is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names.

+This document specifies only these three RCODE values for Termination TLVs.
+Servers sending Termination TLVs SHOULD use one of these three values.
+However, future circumstances may create situations where other RCODE values are appropriate in Termination TLVs, so clients MUST be prepared to accept Termination Messages with any RCODE value.

+In the case where the server is rejecting some, but not all, of the existing subscriptions (perhaps because it has been reconfigured and is no longer authoritative for those names) with a REFUSED (5) RCODE, the RECONNECT DELAY MAY be zero, indicating that the client SHOULD attempt to re-establish its subscriptions immediately.

+In the case where a server is terminating a large number of connections at once (e.g., if the system is restarting) and the server doesn't want to be inundated with a flood of simultaneous retries, it SHOULD send different THROTTLE delay values to each client.
+These adjustments MAY be selected randomly, pseudorandomly, or deterministically (e.g., incrementing the time value by one tenth of a second for each successive client, yielding a post-restart reconnection rate of ten clients per second).

+Apart from the cases described above, a server MUST NOT close a connection with a DNS Push Notification client, except in extraordinary error conditions.
+Closing the connection is the client's responsibility, to be done at the client's discretion, when it so chooses.
+A DNS Push Notification server only closes a DNS Push Notification connection under exceptional circumstances, such as when the server application software or underlying operating system is restarting, the server application terminated unexpectedly (perhaps due to a bug that makes it crash), or the server is undergoing maintenance procedures.
+When possible, a DNS Push Notification server SHOULD send a Terminate Session message informing the client of the reason for the connection being closed.

+After a connection is closed by the server, the client SHOULD try to reconnect, to that server, or to another server supporting DNS Push Notifications for the zone.
+If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.

+If a server is low on resources it MAY simply terminate a client connection with a TCP RST.
+However, the likely behaviour of the client may be simply to reconnect immediately, putting more burden on the server.
+Therefore, a server SHOULD instead choose to shed client load by sending a Terminate Session message, as described above.
+Upon reception of the Termination TLV the client is expected to close the connection, and if it does not then the server will abort the connection five seconds later.

 # IANA Considerations